RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 - We can cause the host to re-order the knobs on the generated GUI when we publish an update for a plugin.
 That includes inserting knobs at arbitrary positions.
 When using the naive identity mapping `index == id` like we implicitly did in VST2 where an id was not a thing, that would be impossible.
+That's why in VST2, we could add new parameters to a plugin only at the end in plugin updates unless we were willing to accept breaking state- and automation compatibility with older versions which would be evil.

 - The back-and-forth mapping between index and id can simply be implemented by a pair of `std::vector<clap_id>`, `std::vector<uint32_t>` of length N where N is the number of parameters.
-  Using the permutation map, accessing parameters by id or index is simple and fast - O(1) in both directions.
+  Using the permutation map, accessing parameters by id or index is simple and fast: O(1) in both directions.
 It's a simple array access in both directions.
 No need to pull in a hash table or anything complicated like that.